Electrical Engineering ABET Accreditation

 The Program Educational Objectives (PEOs) for the Electrical Engineering program were developed based upon the needs of our constituents to meet the knowledge, skills and values desired in both industry and graduate school.
 These PEOs are aligned with the mission of the university, the college, and the program.
 The Electrical Engineering PEOs are as follows:

-- DEPTH AND BREADTH OF KNOWLEDGE: the graduate demonstrates a depth and breadth of knowledge and skills and are able to synthesize that knowledge for the practice of, or for advanced study in, Electrical Engineering.
+- SUCCESS THROUGH KNOWLEDGE AND SKILLS: Graduates innovatively synthesize and leverage a breadth and depth of knowledge and skills for the successful practice of, or for advanced study in Electrical Engineering.

-- PROFESSIONALISM: graduates work and communicate effectively in team-oriented, project-management-driven environments, uphold ethical standards and participate in professional development.
+- PROFESSIONALISM: Graduates work and communicate effectively in team-oriented, project-management-driven environments, they uphold ethical standards, and actively participate in professional development.

-Strategies to prepare graduates to achieve the PEOs include modeling of these behaviors by faculty, facilitation preparation and requiring students to take the FE exam, and providing opportunities for interactions with industry professionals and graduate program representatives.
-Evidence to support achievement includes FE and PE performance and maintaining contact with program alumni through social media and Tarleton’s alumni association.
+Strategies to prepare graduates to achieve the PEOs include: modeling of these behaviors by faculty; encouraging and facilitating connectivity for internships and undergraduate research; and providing opportunities for interactions with industry professionals and graduate program representatives.
+Evidence to support PEO achievement is obtained by maintaining contact with program alumni through email and social media (e.g., LinkedIn, Instagram, Facebook), through Tarleton’s Alumni Association, and through the Advisory Board, which includes several alumni.

 ELEN Student Outcomes